RafaFischerReichert/Warframe-API/README.md

 ---

+## Rate Limiting Protection

+The application includes comprehensive rate limiting protection:
+- **Real-time detection** of HTTP 429 responses
+- **Visual warnings** when rate limited
+- **Automatic throttling** to prevent rate limit triggers
+- **Countdown timers** showing estimated wait times
+- **Button disabling** during rate limit periods

+---

 ## Limitations & Known Issues

-- **No Order Creation:** This tool does not create or manage orders on Warframe.market.
+- **No Order Creation:** This tool does not create or manage orders on Warframe.market
 - **Some Orders Missing:** Some orders visible on the Warframe.market website (notably those with a special icon next to the profile picture) may not appear in this app.
-These orders are not present in the public API and cannot be fetched programmatically.
+These orders are not present in the public API and cannot be fetched programmatically
 - **API Rate Limits:** The tool is rate-limited to avoid being blocked by Warframe.market.
-Large scans may take a minute or two.
+Large scans may take several minutes
 - **Data Freshness:** Results are only as fresh as the public API allows.
-Some stale orders may appear if not yet purged from the API.
+Some stale orders may appear if not yet purged from the API
 - **Authentication Scope:** Currently, authentication is separate from trading features.
-Future updates may integrate authenticated API calls.
+Future updates may integrate authenticated API calls

 ---